workgroupengineering/Documentation/docs/getting-started/ide-support/jetbrains-rider-setup.md

 2. Install Avalonia Templates

    Run the command `dotnet new install Avalonia.Templates` from the command prompt on your machine.
-   Or `dotnet new -i Avalonia.Templates` for older SDK versions.
+   Or `dotnet new -i Avalonia.Templates` for SDK versions before .NET 7.

    The output will look similar to this.